Skip to content

 Database Design

-The Spatial Metadata Extractor uses the following database structure:
+The Spatial Metadata Extractor uses the following database structure in the NER pipeline:

 • metadata.records: Source table containing identifier, title, and abstract fields